edgedb/edgedb/docs/datamodel/computables.rst

 The values of computable properties and links are not persisted in the database and are computed using the specified expression every time they are referenced in a query.
 The type of the property or link is determined from the expression.
-Other than that computables behave exactly like their non-computable counterparts.
+Other than that, computables behave exactly like their non-computable counterparts.

 Links and properties have a *source* and one or more *targets*.
 The